ScienceArtMagic/GERMINATOR/README.md

 ![GERMINATOR](assets/GERMINATOR_base2.png)

-Consider this "paper" a living document.
+Consider this "paper" to be a living document.
 If published to a preprint server (e.g. [arXiv](https://arxiv.org)), best efforts will be made to ensure that updated versions are also published at appropriate releases.

 ## Abstract